Skip to main content

 The Body’s Internal Communication System

-The operates through a series of glands that produce and release hormones directly into the bloodstream.
+The endocrine system operates through a series of glands that produce and release hormones directly into the bloodstream.
 These hormones then travel to target cells, initiating specific responses.
 Think of this system as a sophisticated internal network, where precise signals dictate complex operations.

 A central component of this network is the hypothalamic-pituitary-gonadal (HPG) axis, a regulatory loop involving the hypothalamus in the brain, the pituitary gland, and the gonads (testes in men, ovaries in women).
 This axis governs reproductive function and influences many other physiological processes.